Here are all the winners from the 2024 Grammys – rolling list

 Best Music Video

-The Beatles – ‘I’m Only Sleeping’
+The Beatles – ‘I’m Only Sleeping’ – winner

 Tyler Childers – ‘In Your Love’